hahnbanach/mailsender/README.md

 1. For each lead with opt_in == true, MrSender generates a personalized email using the prompt stored in EMAIL_PROMPT.
 2. Send an email to each lead through sendgrid.
-3. When a lead opens the email, MrSender triggers a call to mrcall.ai API for calling the lead.
+3. SendGrid posts email events to `/tracking`, storing them for further processing.